If you are tuned out of your own emotions, you will be bad at reading them in other people.

 The emotion you feel naturally aligns all non-verbal communication.
 To see this in action, look at kids.
 Their emotional expression is pure and authentic.
 You can see if they feel anger.
 You can see if they feel shame too.
 And if they want to hide any of those — you see that again.
 You can tell from their bodies.

 But as adults, we got better at hiding our emotions.
-We learned that it is not always safe to show what we feel.
+In early childhood we learned that it is not always "safe to feel spontaneously".

 In fact, some adults got so good at hiding their true feelings, that they had lost touch with what they truly feel.

-They focus on words only and they wonder why they feel misunderstood.
+They focus on words only and they wonder why they feel mechanical and eventually misunderstood.

 CEOs are hired for their intellect and business expertise — and fired for a lack of emotional intelligence